 Sore throat and runny nose are usually the first signs of a cold, followed by coughing and sneezing.
-Most people recover in 7-10 days or so.
-Protect yourself and others by taking simple steps.
+Most people recover in about 7-10 days.
+You can help reduce your risk of getting a cold: wash your hands often, avoid close contact with sick people, and don’t touch your face with unwashed hands.

 Common colds are the main reason that children miss school and adults miss work.
+Each year in the United States, there are millions of cases of the common cold.
 Adults have an average of 2-3 colds per year, and children have even more.

-Most people get colds in the winter and spring, but it is possible to get a cold at any time of the year.
-Symptoms usually include sore throat, runny nose, coughing, sneezing, watery eyes, headaches and body aches.
-Most people recover within about 7-10 days.
-However, people with weakened immune systems, asthma, or respiratory conditions may develop serious illness, such as pneumonia.
+Most people get colds in the winter and spring, but it is possible to get a cold any time of the year.
+Symptoms usually include:

-Many different viruses can cause the common cold, but rhinoviruses are the most common.
 Viruses that cause colds can spread from infected people to others through the air and close personal contact.
-You can also get infected through contact with stool or respiratory secretions from an infected person.
-This can happen when you shake hands with someone who has a cold, or touch a doorknob that has viruses on it, then touch your eyes, mouth, or nose.
+You can also get infected through contact with stool (poop) or respiratory secretions from an infected person.
+This can happen when you shake hands with someone who has a cold, or touch a surface, like a doorknob, that has respiratory viruses on it, then touch your eyes, mouth, or nose.

 You can help reduce your risk of getting a cold:

-If you have a cold, you should follow these tips to prevent viruses from spreading to other people:
+If you have a cold, you should follow these tips to help prevent spreading it to other people:

-- Stay at home while you are sick.
+- Stay at home while you are sick and keep children out of school or daycare while they are sick.

 - Avoid close contact with others, such as hugging, kissing, or shaking hands.